AdebolaShelby/sql/README.md

     ## Output
     ![output](images/image-20.png)

-* Create a report of all clients with at least two invoices using the ANY and IN operator
+* Create a report of all clients with at least two invoices using the ANY and IN operator.

     ## Query
     ![any and in operator](images/image-21.png)